 It’s great to get behind this issue from a realistic point of view.
 Ponder for a moment if you were to sign up for such a similar social network, how would you incorporate your own avatar brand?
 The answer may differ between networks (ex: Facebook vs. Twitter), but ultimately your goal is the same.

 You want to be recognized quickly and easily by all your visitors.
 It’s just as important to the average user that their profile is identified as fast as a company or brand.
 This is why I recommend using a larger photo size – maybe square 200px or 250px – to represent each person.
 Position it in alignment with the user’s name, location, or other necessary metadata.

 A good example of this layout is from Digg’s old v3 profile design.
 Avatar photos were generally aligned to the right with more detailed user information cascading along the left side.

 If you feel that custom functionality for user photos is too much to implement you may consider using Open Authentication.
 With this open API protocol it’s easier than ever to connect into a user’s 3rd party account and pull their data remotely.
 This includes usernames but more importantly also includes profile photos!

 Overall it is your decision on how to approach personal user data.
-If you truly feel your website wouldn’t benefit from user photos then you’re likely not missing out on much.
+If you honestly feel your website wouldn’t benefit from user photos, then you’re likely not missing out on much.
 But understand the connections which are formed through these recognizable pictures and how they may provide a crucial impact in your community.